codylico/mmapio/README.md

   than necessary, and should not be larger (in lines of code) than needed.

-- This library should provide a fallback in case of unavailability of memory mapping on a used platform.
+- The library should return error values where appropriate, without causing an application to abruptly terminate.

 ## Build